Mexico's president goes full-steam ahead with Mayan train

 The start of construction “arrives at a good moment,” the president said Tuesday.
 “It’s needed to reactivate the economy.”

-In recent months, a court blocked work from starting on stations next to villages inside the Calakmul biosphere in Campeche.
-Communities in the Chiapas - another state it would pass through - requested a halt because they fear the coronavirus will spread if work begins, and 300 families in Campeche are fighting in court against evictions.
+In recent months, a court blocked work from starting on stations next to villages inside the Calakmul biosphere in Campeche state.
+Communities in Chiapas, another state it would pass through, requested a halt because they fear the coronavirus will spread if work begins, and 300 families in Campeche are fighting in court against evictions.

 On Tuesday, more than 240 academics and groups said in a statement that the government “dismissed and disobeyed judicial orders” and recommendations of the National Human Rights Commission to push ahead with the project.